Volunteers Maria Taraban and Alina Datsievich: a blitz with the founders of the charity fund VYDNOKOLO

 M: To plan a free future with a loved one.
 To be together and build plans.
 To have two children.
 To buy a house.
 And a goat.
 A Cameroonian goat :)

 A: You have me.
 I will live with you *laughs* I don't even know.
-I dream of everyone being returned from captivity.
+I dream that everyone returns from captivity.

 What gives you faith and stubbornness to continue the fight?